 Generally, private insurers offer coverage for addiction treatment.
 The extent of that coverage is dictated by each individual policy.
 Navigating your policy may be challenging, and for that reason, most treatment centers keep an insurance specialist on retainer to advise clients.

 Cost also varies from center to center and is dictated by the extent of an individual’s stay in a program.
-Most inpatient programs cost more than outpatient programs, and the cost can also be adjusted based on the services rendered by the treatment center.
+Most inpatient programs cost more than outpatient programs, and the cost can also be adjusted based on the services rendered by the benzodiazepine recovery center.